Progressive Classifier and Feature Extractor Adaptation for Unsupervised Domain Adaptation on Point Clouds: Introduction

-To overcome the challenges, in this work, considering the uniqueness of each sample, we introduce a new \textit{sample-wise} classifier adaptation approach on point clouds called progressive target-styled feature augmentation (PTSFA).
-Our approach involves creating a series of intermediate domains between the source domain and the target domain, and we encourage the model to progressively approach the intermediate domains to avoid direct adaptation across a significant domain gap~\cite{hsu2020progressive}.
-During the process, we select samples based on their prediction scores, and we progressively decrease the selected source samples and increase the selected target samples.
-Then we generate intermediate domains gradually moving towards the target domain based on the selected samples, \ie, the dark-colored circles in~\cref{fig_demo}~(c).
-By progressively performing the feature augmentations on the source features towards the new intermediate domain, we encourage the model to progressively recognize the augmented source features, which enables it to approach the target domain effectively. \cref{fig_distribution} clearly demonstrates that the distribution of the newly constructed intermediate domains can progressively approach the target distribution.

-In addition, considering that the prediction accuracy of the target samples will greatly influence the estimation of the distribution~\cite{lifshitz2021sample}, based on our progressively estimated intermediate domains, we further introduce a new intermediate domain approaching (IDA) strategy for \textit{feature extractor adaptation}.
-We encourage features extracted from the source samples and the target samples to approach the mean of the distribution of the intermediate domain.
-Our IDA strategy can be combined with our PTSFA approach to encourage the model to generate more discriminative features and prevent the model from generating outlier features that might degrade the prediction accuracy, which will eventually boost the adaptation performance.
+Based on our observation, in this work, we propose a new progressive classifier and feature extractor adaptation (PCFEA) method to tackle the cross-domain point cloud recognition problem.
+In particular, \textit{being the first to consider the sample uniqueness in 3D UDA}, we first come up with a new progressive target-styled feature augmentation (PTFA) strategy for \textit{classifier adaptation}, which involves creating a series of intermediate domains between the source domain and the target domain, and we encourage the model to progressively approach the intermediate domains to avoid direct adaptation across a significant domain gap~\cite{hsu2020progressive}.
+During the process, we select samples based on their prediction scores, progressively decreasing the selected source samples and increasing the selected target samples.
+Then we generate intermediate domains gradually moving towards the target domain based on the selected samples, \ie, dark-colored solid circles in~\cref{fig_demo}~(c).
+By progressively performing the feature augmentations on the source features towards the new intermediate domain, we encourage the model to progressively recognize the augmented source features, which gradually improves the adaptation ability of the classifier. \cref{fig_distribution} clearly demonstrates that the distribution of the new intermediate domains can progressively approach the target distribution.
+In addition, considering that the prediction accuracy of the target samples will greatly influence the estimation of the distribution~\cite{lifshitz2021sample}, based on our progressively estimated intermediate domains, we further introduce a new intermediate domain feature extractor adaptation (IDFA) strategy.
+We encourage features extracted from the source samples and the target samples to approach the mean of the distribution of the intermediate domain, which encourages a compact feature alignment, boosting the adaptation performance.